Low-frequency Probes of the Persistent Radio Sources associated with Repeating FRBs: Data Reduction and Analysis

 \subsection{Astrometry and Flux density estimation}

-To ensure accurate astrometry, we cross-matched our dataset with FIRST cutout \citep{10.1007/978-94-011-5026-2_31} for the field of FRB 20240114A.
-We used casa task {\it imfit} to fit and extract the sources from both images.
-Following this, we conducted a cross-match of the images to identify corresponding sources.
-Furthermore, we calculated the median differences separately in right ascension (RA) and declination (DEC) between the reference image and the uGMRT image.
-These median values were then used to account for any changes in the positions of the sources.
-For FRB 20240114A, offset was 0.15" in RA and 0.20" in DEC.
+To ensure accurate astrometry, we cross-matched our dataset with the VLA FIRST survey catalogue \citep{10.1007/978-94-011-5026-2_31} for the field of FRB 20240114A.
+We used {\it PyBDSF } \citep{2015ascl.soft02007M} to extract all the sources detected with signal-to-noise ratio (SNR) more than 5.
+Following this, we conducted a cross-match of the images within a radius of $2^{\prime\prime}$ to identify corresponding sources.
+Then, we calculated the mean differences separately in right ascension (RA) and declination (DEC) of the matched sources, between the reference catalogue and the uGMRT image.
+These mean values were then used to account for any offset in the positions of the sources.
+For the FRB 20240114A field, the above mean astrometric offsets are $0.21^{\prime\prime}$ and $-0.09^{\prime\prime}$, with the corresponding standard deviations of $1.25^{\prime\prime}$ and $0.83^{\prime\prime}$, in RA and DEC, respectively.

 We measured the flux density of any particular source using the CASA task {\it imfit}, specifying the region of the source.
 This task fits a Gaussian model to the source and the ratio of the peak and integrated flux density estimated from the model also informs about the compactness of the source.